-Investors can now buy and sell WEED on the Toronto Stock Exchange after Canopy Growth Corp., a major federally licensed cannabis cultivator in Smith Falls, Ontario, changed its ticker symbol to the new, slangy version.
+Investors can now buy and sell WEED on the Toronto Stock Exchange after Canopy Growth Corp., a major federally licensed cannabis cultivator in Smiths Falls, Ontario, changed its ticker symbol to the new, slangy version.

 The move comes after the company made history last summer when it became the first marijuana cultivator to list on a major North American exchange.

 Canopy announced its switchover from ticker symbol CGC on Wednesday and rang in its new era that morning by opening the TSX’s daily trading session.